Tutanota to offer premium e2e encrypted email free to non-profits

 “We at Tutanota see ourselves as Freedom Fighters.
 We believe in human rights such as our right to privacy and freedom of speech.
 But as these rights are being cut by governments around the world, we need to fight back.”

 Tutanota does already offer a free service for private individuals, with 1GB of storage.
-But its premium product offers various paid tiers, starting from €1.20 per month, which includes things like extra storage, extra aliases, the ability to host at your at own domain, additional power-user features, and so on.
+But its premium product offers various paid tiers, starting from €1.20 per month, which includes things like extra storage, extra aliases, the ability to host at your own domain, additional power-user features, and so on.

-The donation offer, which Tutanota notes is being run in conjunction with two partner organizations which will be collecting a “small administration fee” to cover their costs (so isn’t not 100 per cent gratis) — is currently available to non-profits in Austria, Canada, France, Germany, Netherlands, and Switzerland.
+The donation offer, which Tutanota notes is being run in conjunction with two partner organizations which will be collecting a “small administration fee” to cover their costs (so it’s not 100 per cent gratis) — is currently available to non-profits in Austria, Canada, France, Germany, Netherlands, and Switzerland.

 Pfau says more countries will follow — including the UK and Poland.
 While he notes that non-profits located elsewhere can still get the business account with a 50 per cent discount.